pragyaai/ndna/_llm/FAQ.md

 Therefore, latent flattening is a geometric loss of capacity, measurable in the joint spectrum of $G_\ell$ and graph Laplacians.

-## Can latent manifold flattening be detected early during training or fine-tuning?
+✶ **Can latent manifold flattening be detected early during training or fine-tuning?**

-Yes, latent flattening can be detected early through the dynamics of *thermodynamic length growth* and *topological persistence decay*.
+➠ Yes, latent flattening can be detected early through the dynamics of *thermodynamic length growth* and *topological persistence decay*.

 Let: